Miho Watanabe

 Miho Watanabe (渡邉美穂, Watanabe Miho) is a Japanese actress and presenter.
-She is a former member of the idol group Hinatazaka46.

-Watanabe joined Hiragana Keyakizaka46, now Hinatazaka46, in August 2017 and made her acting debut a month later in the group's drama Re:Mind.
-She has starred in the television films With You, Who Wanted to Be A Star (2021) and Good Morning, Sleeping Lion (2022).
-She left Hinatazaka46 in July 2022 to focus on her acting career.
+She starred in With You, Who Wanted to Be A Star (2021), Good Morning, Sleeping Lion (2022), Seishun Gestalt Houkai (2025), and Love Live!
+School Idol Musical the Drama (2024), the first live-action series adaptation of the popular Love Live! franchise.

+Watanabe began her career as a member of the girl group Hinatazaka46 (formerly Hiragana Keyakizaka46) from 2017 to 2022 and made her acting debut in the group's drama Re:Mind (2017).
+She currently hosts the movie information show Cinema Addict on BS TV Tokyo and is an ambassador for the Women's Japan Basketball League.
+She is represented by the talent agency Queen-B.

 Early life

 Watanabe played basketball from elementary to high school.
 She was the captain and point guard of her high school team, and participated in prefectural level tournaments.
 She briefly attended university after graduating high school, but dropped out to focus on her career.

 Career

-On August 15, 2017, Watanabe was introduced as one of nine Hiragana Keyakizaka46 (now Hinatazaka46) second generation members.

-In October 2017, Watanabe made her acting debut in the Hiragana Keyakizaka46 drama Re:Mind, aired on TV Tokyo and Netflix, and was the only second generation member to appear in the main story with those of the first generation.
-She co-starred in the Hinatazaka46 drama Dasada (2020) and appeared in Koeharu!
-(2021).
+On August 15, 2017, Watanabe was introduced as one of nine Hiragana Keyakizaka46 (now Hinatazaka46) "second generation" members.
+She made her acting debut two months later in the group's drama Re:Mind, aired on TV Tokyo and Netflix, and was the only second generation member to appear in the main story with the founding first generation members.